 HIGH-end training objects

 The NBCD-School of the Royal Dutch Navy had received complaints from their colleagues in the surrounding office buildings about smoke and odour coming from the training ground.
-In this particular case finding the right solution for the complaints had the highest priority.
-The European tender had all principles stated and a the order was granted on the basis of economically best price.
+In this case finding the right solution for the complaints had the highest priority.
+The European tender had all principles stated and the order was granted based on economically best price.
 The training ground now consists of a nozzle unit, a wood fuelled Flashover unit and a so called Brandmoot (Shipsection).
 All these units are equipped with an Emission Treatment Unit and since then complaints have seized to exist and even offers the school to intensify the number of courses in the future.

 Basic training objects

 It simply isn’t always necessary to aim for the most extensive training objects.
 With a somewhat modest training object plenty of training goals can be achieved.
 The challenge to create a fully functional training object with a relatively small budget is stiff but everyday business for SAPHIRE-CTC.